okfn/docker-ckan/README.md

     docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext"

+The new extension will be created in the `src/` folder.

 ### Running the debugger (pdb / ipdb)